ReturnHelper/return-request-api-docs/source/Webhook.rst

 **Usage**

-Each client receives a unique signing key for verifying notifications (please check more details below).
+Each client receives a unique signing key (see :ref:`index-authenication`) for verifying notifications (please check more details below).

 **Security**